-In the last 15 years, transit feeder services-supported by employers and developers-have emerged that help attract and retain employees and promote travel demand management.
-In the 1980s, business parks in the East San Francisco Bay region deployed the first rail-based shuttle services (3).
-These shuttles transported Walnut Creek Bay Area Rapid Transit (BART) District commuters to and from the Bishop Ranch and Hacienda Business Parks.
-Due to rising costs, however, both programs were repealed in the early 1990s (3).
-Interestingly, this same region was the home of the CarLink I field test in 1999, based out of the BART Dublin/Pleasanton station, and linked to the Lawrence Livermore National Laboratory (LLNL) (6).
+In the last 15 years, transit feeder services-supported by employers and developers-have emerged to help attract and retain employees and promote travel demand management.
+In the 1980s, business parks in the East San Francisco Bay region deployed the first rail-based shuttle services, transporting Bay Area Rapid Transit (BART) commuters to and from the Bishop Ranch and Hacienda Business Parks (1).
+Due to rising costs, however, both programs were repealed in the early 1990s (1).
+This same region was the home of the 1999 CarLink I field test, based out of BART's Dublin/ Pleasanton station, and linked to the Lawrence Livermore National Laboratory (LLNL) (4).

-Today, most commuter subscription services have been taken over by local authorities, employers, or both, and are supported by subsidies.
-In the San Francisco Bay area, several innovative partnerships between employers and rail transit operators have formed recently to provide feeder services, such as the BART Station Car Program and CarLink ($\underline{3}, \underline{6}, \underline{7}$).
+Today, most commuter subscription services have been taken over by local authorities, employers, or both, and rely on subsidies.
+In the San Francisco Bay Area, several innovative partnerships between employers and rail transit operators have formed recently to provide feeder services, such as the BART Station Car Program and CarLink (1, 4, 5).
 Furthermore, in May 2000, BART and Hertz jointly launched a commercial, "station car" rental program at the Fremont station.
-It is interesting to note that CarLink has its roots in both
+1